thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 16 Template Cache
 =================

-Thymeleaf works thanks to a set of parsers --for markup and text-- that parse templates into sequences of events (open tag, text, close tag, comment, etc.) and a series of processors --one for each type of behaviour that needs to be applied-- that modify the template parsed event sequence in order to create the results we expect by combining the original template with our data.
+Thymeleaf works thanks to a set of parsers -- for markup and text -- that parse templates into sequences of events (open tag, text, close tag, comment, etc.) and a series of processors -- one for each type of behaviour that needs to be applied -- that modify the template parsed event sequence in order to create the results we expect by combining the original template with our data.

-It also includes ---by default--- a cache that stores parsed templates, this is, the sequence of events resulting from reading and parsing template files before processing them.
+It also includes -- by default -- a cache that stores parsed templates; the sequence of events resulting from reading and parsing template files before processing them.
 This is especially useful when working in a web application, and builds on the following concepts:

  * Input/Output is almost always the slowest part of any application.
-In-memory process is extremely quick compared to it.
+In-memory processing is extremely quick by comparison.
  * Cloning an existing in-memory event sequence is always much quicker than reading a template file, parsing it and creating a new event sequence for it.
  * Web applications usually have only a few dozen templates.
  * Template files are small-to-medium size, and they are not modified while the application is running.

-This all leads to the idea that caching the most used templates in a web application is feasible without wasting big amounts of memory, and also that it will save a lot of time that would be spent on input/output operations on a small set of files that, in fact, never change.
+This all leads to the idea that caching the most used templates in a web application is feasible without wasting large amounts of memory, and also that it will save a lot of time that would be spent on input/output operations on a small set of files that, in fact, never change.

 And how can we take control of this cache?
 First, we've learned before that we